datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 the mean temperature for all 3 January 1st in 2009, 2010, and 2011 was -3.7C.
 Sometimes this is how we want to summarize our data, however, we may also want to summarize our air temperature data for each day in each of the three years.
-To do that need to group our data by two different values at once, year and julian day.
+To do that we need to group our data by two different values at once, year and julian day.

 ### Extracting year data from a date & time variable